openemr/openemr-devops/README.md

 * [OpenEMR Monitor](utilities/openemr-monitor): OpenEMR Monitor is based on Prometheus, cAdvisor, Grafana, and alertmanger which helps administrator to monitor the status of containers
 * [Portainer](utilities/portainer): Portainer is a lightweight management UI which allows you to easily manage your different Docker environments (Docker hosts)
 * [OpenEMR Environment Migrator](utilities/openemr-env-migrator): OpenEMR Environment Migrator is used to migrate your container environment to the new storage directory or the remote host easily
-* [OpenEMR Kubernetes Orchestrations](kubernetes/minikube):  OpenEMR Kubernetes orchestration on Minikube.
-Creates 5 instances of OpenEMR with 1 instance of MariaDB, Redis, and phpMyAdmin.
+* [OpenEMR Kubernetes Orchestrations](kubernetes):  OpenEMR Kubernetes orchestration on Minikube.
+Creates 2 instances of OpenEMR with 1 instance of MariaDB, Redis, and phpMyAdmin.

 ## Contact Us